Dr. Steven Wright - DVM 1974

 Nebraska Veterinary Medical Association Conference 2008

-The late Dr. Steven Wright is being honored by the Kansas State University Veterinary Medical Alumni Association at the winter meeting of the Nebraska Veterinary Medical Association.
-Dean Ralph Richardson will lead the tribute to Dr. Wright on Jan.
-25.
+The late Dr. Steven Wright was honored by the Kansas State University Veterinary Medical Alumni Association at the winter meeting of the Nebraska Veterinary Medical Association.
+Dean Ralph Richardson led the tribute to Dr. Wright on Jan.
+25, 2008.

 Dr. Wright earned a bachelor’s degree in 1972 and a DVM in 1974, both at Kansas State University.
 He worked in the Omaha, Neb. area his entire career, owning the Millard Veterinary Clinic since 1975.